 Livestock production within the watershed encompasses several species, and the overall composition changes from county to county.
-Hogs and cattle are produced in almost every county.
-Dubois and Jackson counties are the top producers of layers and Daviess and Dubois counties are the top producers of turkeys in the state.
+Hogs, cattle, and turkeys are produced in all four counties.
+Knox County produces significant numbers of turkeys and ducks, geese, and other poultry.
 See Table 2-3 for livestock inventory numbers.
 Some animals are raised in open lots or pastures and some are raised in confined feeding lots or buildings.